 If you’re looking to sell online and want a more extensive review of Wix’s ecommerce capabilities, why not check out our review of Wix eCommerce here.

-Wix is the perfect website builder if you have a few products to sell but if you sell products in bulk and want to scale, it may be worth looking at our ecommerce comparison chart where we talk about more powerful platforms, such as Shopify and BigCommerce.
+Wix is the perfect website builder if you have a few products to sell but if you sell products in bulk and want to scale, it may be worth looking at our comparison chart of online store builders where we talk about more powerful platforms, such as Shopify and BigCommerce.

 It’s a tie!
 Given both Wix Editor and Wix ADI use the same ecommerce features, there’s nothing to split them.

 This is something Wix has done a lot of work on.